PT-2025-40011 · Red Hat · Red Hat Openshift Ai Service

 VectorAV:N/AC:L/PR:L/UI:N/S:C/C:H/I:H/A:H

-Name of the Vulnerable Software and Affected Versions Red Hat OpenShift AI versions 2.19 and 2.21
+Name of the Vulnerable Software and Affected Versions Red Hat OpenShift AI versions 2.19 through 2.21

-Description A significant flaw exists in Red Hat OpenShift AI Service that allows a low-privileged, authenticated attacker, such as a data scientist with standard Jupyter notebook access, to escalate their privileges to a full cluster administrator.
-This compromise enables complete control over the cluster, potentially leading to the theft of sensitive data, disruption of services, and full infrastructure takeover.
-The issue stems from overly permissive
+Description A critical flaw exists in Red Hat OpenShift AI Service that allows a low-privileged authenticated user, such as a data scientist using a Jupyter notebook, to escalate their privileges to a full cluster administrator.
+Successful exploitation grants the attacker complete control over the cluster, including the ability to steal sensitive data, disrupt services, and compromise the underlying infrastructure.
+The vulnerability is due to an overly permissive ClusterRoleBinding associating the

 Fix